 - : Brisbane City QLD 4000

 Bowel diseases are increasing in Australia today and their treatments are increasingly sophisticated.
 Bowel diseases have a significant impact on a person’s entire health.
 Nurses are, therefore, crucial in ensuring patients with bowel disease have the best health outcomes possible.
 Attend this conference and update your knowledge about:

 - The role of the gut microbiome in health and disease

 - The huge effects of inflammatory bowel disease

-- How to select appropriate products and troubleshoot challenging stomas
+- How to troubleshoot challenging stomas

 - Key medicines used in the management of bowel diseases

 - The psychosocial impacts associated with living with a bowel disease and much, much more…

 Assessing a person’s abdomen, especially if they are experiencing pain, can be challenging.
 However, an accurate assessment can identify potential problems and enable them to be averted early.
 This session will review the basics of abdominal assessment.
 It includes: